Arne Saatvedt

-Saatvedt was born in Meråker in Nord-Trøndelag.
-As a 19 year-old he volunteered the 5th SS Panzer Division Wiking and 23.
+Saatvedt was born in Meråker Municipality in Nord-Trøndelag county.
+When he was 19, he volunteered the 5th SS Panzer Division Wiking and 23.
 SS-Panzergrenadierregiment Norge.
 He joined the Statspolitiet in 1943, and served as interpreter and investigator at the German Sicherheitspolizei in Lillehammer.

-In the post-war legal purge he was sentenced to death on 14 August 1945, by Eidsivating Court of Appeal for illegal detention, torture, bodily harm, aggravated assault with dangerous tools and maltreatment of his own countrymen.
+In the post-war legal purge, Saatvedt was sentenced to death on 14 August 1945, by Eidsivating Court of Appeal for illegal detention, torture, bodily harm, aggravated assault with dangerous tools and maltreatment of his own countrymen.
 Arne Braa Saatvedt was executed by firing squad at Akershus Fortress on 20 October 1945.